LinkedIn Guide

 Conclusion

-Here’s the strategy:
+Here’s the game plan:

 P.S.
 Try our tool, SalesRobot, for the next 14 days—we’re offering it for free.
 You can use it to reach out to top LinkedIn creators and ask about their content strategies.
 No credit card required.
 It’s a win-win for both of us.

-Message 100s on people on LinkedIn and cold email.
+Message 100s of people on LinkedIn and cold email.

 Every Week.
 Automatically.